Anti-Albanian sentiment: Italy

 Albanophobia in Italy is primarily related to the Albanian immigrants mainly young adults who are stereotypically seen as criminals, drug dealers and rapists.
 Italian media provide a lot of space and attention to crimes committed by ethnic Albanians, even those just presumed.

 After the Albanian crisis and subsequent Albanian mass migration to Italy, it was observed that Italian public opinion was "solidly and remarkably" anti-Albanian.
 In the 21st century, anti-Albanian sentiment remains widespread and prevalent in Italian society.

-Anti-Albanian sentiment is almost nonexistent in Italian media and among the general population, as the two countries enjoy excellent relations and Albanians are considered among the most well-integrated communities.
+Wherever, today the anti-Albanian sentiment is almost nonexistent in Italian media and among the general population, as the two countries enjoy excellent relations and Albanians are considered among the most well-integrated communities.
 In Italy, there are nearly 45,000 businesses owned or run by people of Albanian origin.